hmrc/common-transit-convention-traders-testing-guide/source/documentation/index.md

 1. Test common scenarios using our [Trader Test Pack](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/937032/NCTS_4_GB.pdf).
 This gives you all the reference data you need to do our tests plus any of your own tailored tests.
 2. Check against our [XSDs](https://developer.service.hmrc.gov.uk/guides/common-transit-convention-traders-service-guide/documentation/xsd-reference.html) for schema validation.
 You can download a zip file with all the CTC Traders API XSDs.
 3. Cross reference with [TIS Appendix B Technical Message Structures](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/641489/NCTSPhase4TISAppv3_9_3.pdf) to check which data fields are optional and mandatory.
-4. You can test and simulate these movement notifications as if they have come from an office of departure or also an office of destination using the New Computerised Transit System (NCTS).
-When you need to do this manual response email us to request this.
-You can find more information about this in the NCTS Access and Channels document.
+4. When you need a manual response, email us to request this.
+You can find more information about this in the [NCTS Access and Channels document](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/940784/NCTS_Trader_Test_Access_Channels_and_Support_v1.1.pdf).

 ## How to get set up for testing